-1.5.1.4.Guidelines for the seismic safety evaluation of existing nuclear installations - in particular nuclear power plants - have been developed and used in many Member States since the beginning of the 1990s.1- More recently, the criteria and methods used for the seismic safety evaluation of existing nuclear installations have started being used, with some adaptation, to assess beyond design basis earthquake events for new nuclear installation designs, prior to construction.
-This evaluation of new designs is different from the seismic design and qualification of the installation, which may be performed following the guidelines recommendations in SSG-67 [8].
+- 1.4.
+Guidelines for the seismic safety evaluation of existing nuclear installations in particular nuclear power plants have been developed and used in many Member States since the beginning of the 1990s.
+More recently, the criteria and methods used for the seismic safety evaluation of existing nuclear installations have started being used, with some adaptation, to assess beyond design basis earthquake events for new nuclear installation designs prior to construction.
+This evaluation of new designs is different from the seismic design and qualification of the installation, which may be performed following the recommendations in SSG-67 [8].
 The seismic safety evaluation of a new design is intended to explore beyond design basis events for the new design.
-Some Member States may have other applicable criteria for seismic safety assessment of new designs for beyond design basis earthquakes.
+Some Member States may have other applicable criteria for seismic safety assessment of new designs for beyond design basis earthquakes. - 1.5.

-1.6.1.5.
 The main difference between seismic safety evaluation, and seismic design and qualification is in the evaluation criteria used [8].
-Design, as traditionally understood, 2 , uses conservatively defined loads and capacities for structures, systems and components (SSCs) in order to meet the limits given in the design code.
+Design, as traditionally understood,2 uses conservatively defined loads and capacities for structures, systems and components (SSCs) in order to meet the limits given in the design code.
 Thus, this design approach is aimed at meeting the limits given by the codes for the design basis earthquake in every SSC in order to demonstrate safety.
-On the other handIn contrast, in seismic safety evaluation, the aim is to establish the actual capacities of the SSCs in the as-is condition for use in the evaluation of the seismic capacity of the nuclear installation as a whole.
+In contrast, in seismic safety evaluation, the aim is to establish the actual capacities of the SSCs in the as-is condition for use in the evaluation of the seismic capacity of the nuclear installation as a whole.
 Accordingly, the objective of seismic safety evaluations is to be realistic or slightly conservative.
 The experience from past seismic events, testing and analytical estimates of capacity are used in the seismic safety evaluation, and expert judgement plays a significant role.
-The as-is condition of the nuclear installation of ageing at the time of the evaluation.
+The as-is condition of the nuclear installation includes its as-built, as-operated, asmodified and as-maintained conditions, and its condition of ageing at the time of the evaluation.